Infineon/mtb-example-btsdk-cyw208xx-data-logger/README.md

 - `READ_UNIT`
 - `READ_TEMPERATURE`

 In each state, the slave is verified to be a known slave using a packet header before processing the data that is sent from the slave.
 If the master is not able to authenticate the slave, the master remains in the same state and retries.
-After five retries, the SPI interface is reset, and the master starts from the `SENSOR_DETECT` state.
+After five attempts, the SPI interface is reset, and the master starts from the `SENSOR_DETECT` state.

 In the `SENSOR_DETECT` state, the master requests the manufacturer ID to verify whether the slave’s manufacturer is Cypress.
 If the slave responds with an unknown manufacturer ID, the master informs the user that the slave’s identity could not be authenticated.
 If the slave responds with the expected manufacturer ID, the master enters the next state, `READ_UNIT`.
-A flowchart illustrating the operation is shown in [Figure 8](#figure-8-flowchart-of-sensor_detect-state).
+A flowchart illustrating the operation is shown in [Figure 8](#figure-8-flowchart-of-the-sensor_detect-state).

    **Figure 8.
 Flowchart of the SENSOR_DETECT state**

    ![](./images/figure8.png)

 In the `READ_UNIT` state, the master requests the unit ID to know the unit of temperature values provided by the slave.
 If the slave responds with an unknown unit ID, the master informs the user that the unit of temperature is unknown and tries to obtain the unit again.
-If the number of retries exceeds five, the master changes its state to `SENSOR_DETECT`.
+If the number of attempts exceeds five, the master changes its state to `SENSOR_DETECT`.
 Otherwise, if the slave responds as expected, the master enters the next state, `READ_TEMPERATURE`.
-A flowchart illustrating the operation is shown in [Figure 9](#figure-9-flowchart-of-read_unit-state).
+A flowchart illustrating the operation is shown in [Figure 9](#figure-9-flowchart-of-the-read_unit-state).

    **Figure 9.
 Flowchart of the READ_UNIT state**

    ![](./images/figure9.png)

 In the `READ_TEMPERATURE` state, the master requests the temperature from the slave.
 The temperature reading received comprises the decimal and fractional parts of the temperature.
 For instance, if the temperature reading is 24.44 °C, the slave sends 2444 as the data.
 The master then stores the quotient as the decimal part of temperature and remainder as the fractional part of temperature in the temperature record.
 The RTC is used to obtain the time when the temperature reading was received so that it can be included in the temperature record.
 The number of the temperature record is also updated and pushed to the queue.
 The queue occupancy is checked every time after a temperature record is pushed to the queue.
 Once the queue occupancy equals the size of a page in SFLASH, the thread sets a semaphore signaling the thread handling SFLASH to start popping data from queue to write to SFLASH.
-A flowchart illustrating the operation is shown in [Figure 10](#figure-10-flowchart-of-read_temperature-state).
+A flowchart illustrating the operation is shown in [Figure 10](#figure-10-flowchart-of-the-read_temperature-state).

    **Figure 10.
 Flowchart of the READ_TEMPERATURE state**